-Time: Respondents who complete the survey too fast or too slow are filtered out (separate brackets were used for Online & Offline Gamers).
+Time: Respondents who complete the survey too fast or too slow get filtered out (separate brackets were used for Online multiplayer & non-multiplayer gamers).
 Times are based on standard deviation (distance from the average time).

 Repetitive / flatlining responses (Grid validation): When respondents answer questions without reading.
 This is usually expressed by consistently answering the same options as presented in the survey.